Quick-Start Guide

 Note

 Tests may be hosted in GitHub/GitLab repositories, or may be placed on the file system in the directory specified by Path_to_tests.
 The OTH can automatically clone Git repositories from remote servers.
-Configuration settings for Git repositories are in the $OLCF_HARNESS_MACHINE.ini file (see Adding a New Machine).
+Configuration settings for Git repositories are in the $OLCF_HARNESS_MACHINE.ini file (see Adding a New Machine or Configuration Variables).
 Applications not hosted in GitHub/GitLab must be manually placed in Path_to_tests.

 ################################################################################